What is Azure Information Protection?

 How labels apply classification

 For example, the following email message has been classified as "General".
-This label is added as a footer to the email message.
+The label has added a footer of "Sensitivity: General" to the email message.
 This footer is a visual indicator for all recipients that it's intended for general business data that should not be sent outside the organization.
-The label is also embedded in the email headers so that email services can inspect this value and could create an audit entry or prevent it from being sent outside the organization.
+The label is embedded in the email headers so that email services can inspect this value and could create an audit entry or prevent it from being sent outside the organization.

 How data is protected